-- 1. The employee requests vacations by filling out a vacation request form, signing it and submitting it to their manager. - 2.
-Managers review the request, sign their approval and give a copy to the employee and Executive Director/Assistant Director.
-Then they forward a copy to the Fiscal Manager to be filed with the payroll. - 3.
-The Fiscal Manager enters the ETO when processing payroll. - 4.
-The employee to the School reports any ETO discrepancies.
-The Fiscal Manager investigates the discrepancy and provides support to the Executive Director to resolve the issue.
-Once resolved the Executive Director provides a memo to the Fiscal Manager to make any changes to the employee's payroll records.
+- 1. The employee requests leave by filling out a leave request form in HR Symphony, submitting it to their supervisor. - 2.
+Supervisors review the request, accept their approval and a copy is electronically sent to the employee and the AM to be filed with the payroll. - 3.
+The AM enters the LB when processing payroll. - 4.
+The employee reports any LB discrepancies to the School.
+The AM provides support to the ED to resolve the issue.
+Once resolved, the AM makes changes to the employee's payroll records.